dhildeb/codeworks-fs-student-guide/src/resources/wk8-9/01-BuildingAPortfolio.md

 ## What's the Point of Your Work?

-This is directly linked toabove.
+This is directly linked to above.
 What's the actual point behind your portfolio?
 Do you want to showcase your power in Angular?
 Demonstrate how good you can switch technologies?
 This varies from person to person.
 I'm more for a specialized developer.
 Pick three or four skills and do the best you can to build projects with them.

 ## What Projects Can You Build for Your Portfolio?